KeyboardKit/KeyboardKitPro/README.md

 The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library and understand how they all connect to each other.

-The online documentation is currently iOS-specific.
+The online documentation is currently iOS-specific, which means that some parts will not be available if you run KeyboardKit Pro on other platforms.

-Note that extensions to native types are not included in this documentation.
-Future versions of this library will refactor the extensions in a way that makes them appear in the documentation.

-## ✨ Features
+## Localization

-KeyboardKit is localized in 50+ keyboard-specific locales ([read more][KeyboardKit]):
+KeyboardKit Pro is localized in 60 keyboard-specific locales ([read more][Localization]):

-🇺🇸 🇦🇱 🇦🇪 🇧🇾 🇧🇬 🇦🇩 🇭🇷 🇨🇿 🇩🇰 🇳🇱 <br />
+🇦🇱 🇦🇪 🇦🇲 🇧🇾 🇧🇬 🇦🇩 🏳️ 🇭🇷 🇨🇿 🇩🇰 <br />

-🇧🇪 🇬🇧 🇺🇸 🇪🇪 🇫🇴 🇵🇭 🇫🇮 🇫🇷 🇨🇭 🇬🇪 <br />
+🇳🇱 🇧🇪 🇺🇸 🇬🇧 🇺🇸 🇪🇪 🇫🇴 🇵🇭 🇫🇮 🇫🇷 <br />

-🇩🇪 🇦🇹 🇬🇷 🇭🇺 🇮🇸 🇮🇪 🇮🇹 🇹🇯 🇱🇻 🇱🇹 <br />
+🇧🇪 🇨🇭 🇬🇪 🇩🇪 🇦🇹 🇨🇭 🇬🇷 🇺🇸 🇮🇱 🇭🇺 <br />

+🇮🇸 🇮🇩 🇮🇪 🇮🇹 🇹🇯 🇹🇯 🇹🇯 🇱🇻 🇱🇹 🇲🇰 <br />

-🇲🇰 🇲🇹 🇲🇳 🇳🇴 🇮🇷 🇵🇱 🇵🇹 🇧🇷 🇷🇴 🇷🇺 <br />
+🇲🇾 🇲🇹 🇲🇳 🇳🇴 🇮🇷 🇵🇱 🇵🇹 🇧🇷 🇷🇴 🇷🇺 <br />

-🇷🇸 🇸🇰 🇸🇮 🇪🇸 🇰🇪 🇸🇪 🇹🇷 🇺🇦 🇺🇸 🇧🇪 <br />
+🇷🇸 🇷🇸 🇸🇰 🇸🇮 🇪🇸 🇰🇪 🇸🇪 🇹🇷 🇺🇦 🇺🇿 <br />

+KeyboardKit unlocks localized input sets, keyboard layouts and callout actions for all locales that your license contains.

+## Features

 Besides the core features, KeyboardKit Pro extends KeyboardKit with a bunch of pro features:

-* 💡 [Autocomplete][Autocomplete] - KeyboardKit Pro unlocks an on-device autocomplete provider and as an api-based one.
+* 💡 [Autocomplete][Autocomplete] - KeyboardKit Pro unlocks a local and a remote autocomplete provider.
-* 🗯 Callouts - KeyboardKit Pro unlocks locale-specific callout actions for all locales above.
+* 🗯 [Callouts][Callouts] - KeyboardKit Pro unlocks locale-specific callout actions for all locales above.
 * 😊 [Emojis][Emojis] - KeyboardKit Pro unlocks skin tone variants and secondary callout actions for emojis.
-* 🔤 Input Sets - KeyboardKit Pro unlocks locale-specific input sets for all locales above.
+* 🔤 [Input][Input] - KeyboardKit Pro unlocks locale-specific input sets for all locales above.
+* 💱 [Layout][Layout] - KeyboardKit Pro unlocks locale-specific keyboard layouts for all locales above.
-* ➡️ [Proxy][Proxy] - KeyboardKit Pro unlocks `UITextDocumentProxy` extensions for getting all text from the proxy.
+* ➡️ [Proxy][Proxy] - KeyboardKit Pro unlocks `UITextDocumentProxy` extensions for reading all text from the proxy.
 * 🖼 Views - KeyboardKit Pro unlocks additonal views that simplify building great keyboards.

-KeyboardKit Pro lets you create fully localized system keyboards with a single line of code and makes it easy to add more information to the main app.
+You find KeyboardKit Pro-specific information at the end of these articles.